deb-intel/LPOTtest/docs/metric.md

 LPOT supports some built-in metrics that are popularly used in industry.

-Refer to [this example](https://github.com/intel/lpot/tree/master/examples/helloworld/tf_example1) on how to config a built-in metric.
+Refer to [this HelloWorld example](https://github.com/intel/lpot/tree/master/examples/helloworld/tf_example1) on how to config a built-in metric.

 #### TensorFlow